If you think this election is insane, wait until 2020.

 2. Machine Learning and Artificial Intelligence will move forward 10x.

 This year, we saw chatbots emerge in a big way.
 Since they opened the platform, Facebook Messenger now has 11,000+ chatbots, where an algorithm communicates with end users over Messenger as if it were a person.
 These are clunky at best.

 By 2020, things are going to get much more sophisticated.
 Voice interfaces like Siri, Cortana, Google and Alexa are going to get much, much better.

-You'll be able to carry out in-depth conversations with these AIs, and thanks to machine learning and the exponentially increasing amount of data about yourself that you're generating each year, these AIs will learn how to optimally communicate with you in such a personalized fashion that you'd swear it's your closest friend.
+You'll be able to carry out in-depth conversations with these AIs, and thanks to machine learning and the exponentially increasing amount of data about yourself that you're generating each year, these Artificial Intelligence will learn how to optimally communicate with you in such a personalized fashion that you'd swear it's your closest friend.
 They'll incorporate your ideologies, preferences, choice linguistic styles and slang, favorite topics and content, and even inside jokes into the conversation.

 It's going to get personal…

 3. 50 billion devices & 1 trillion sensors will come online.